 Louise began nursing in 1998 and qualified in 2005.
 She has worked in small animal, mixed practice and a large referral centre before joining Chiltern Referrals in 2011.
 She gained her National Certificate in Business Development in 2012.
 As well as nursing Louise has a keen interest in client care and management and has taken on this role within the practice.

-She developed an interest and qualification in Veterinary Nurse training, animal physiotherapy and rabbit nursing.
+Karen developed an interest and qualification in Veterinary Anaesthesia, Animal Physiotherapy and rabbit nursing.

 Karen lives locally and has many pets including dogs, cats, rabbits and parrots.

-Since working at Chiltern Referrals Charlotte has developed a keen interest in anaesthesia and patient care.
+Ashley has a keen interest in Anaesthesia and Patient care.

 Veterinary Nurse Assistant

 Alison joined Chiltern Referral Services in November 2012 after 6 busy and rewarding years at Dogs Trust, Harefield.
-Prior to that, Alison had gained 5 years experience working in various other veterinary practices in the Uxbridge area.
-She is looking forward to starting her Veterinary Care Assistant Course in 2014.
-In her spare time Alison enjoys baking cakes and watching motorsport.
+Prior to that, Alison had gained 5 years experience working in various other veterinary practices in the Uxbridge area